Rajkokate/Java-145-days-challenge/README.md

 Day-8
 Its all about advandec pattern printing using concepts of functions methods loops and concepts still we learn. pattern like rectangle , butterfly , hoollow rectangle, inverted half pyramid.

+Hollow rectangle using simple logic of row and columns of matrix. we simply print boundry cell of matrix to print hollow rectangle.